ouchajaaamine/car_rental_api/README.md

 #### 6. Update a Reservation

-Modify the dates of an existing reservation.
+Modify the status or return date of an existing reservation.

 **Accessible by:** Manager only
 **Request:**